 > Barclays Bank, Norwich House etc on North Street.

-With the down turn in retail space demand the site will be primarily residential with up to 850 dwellings being discussed. --- source Environmental Impact Assessment (EIA) Scoping Report 2019 submitted by St Edwards.
+With the downturn in retail space demand the site will be primarily residential with up to 850 dwellings being discussed. --- source Environmental Impact Assessment (EIA) Scoping Report 2019 submitted by St Edward.

 Getting involved allows the society to continue its work.
 We welcome new members, from every age and background.
 Membership provides an opportunity for you to contribute to the continued health of the town and surrounding area, and to meet other people who care about Guildford.